First Focus

-History
+In April 2026, Integris IT, a Cranbury, New Jersey based managed services provider (MSP) announced its intention to acquire First Focus to create "the world's largest SMB-focused" MSP with about 1,200 employees.

+Acquisitions

 First Focus was established in 2003 as an IT managed services provider.
 The company grew organically for its first eleven years, completing its first acquisition in 2014.
 Following this single acquisition, First Focus returned to organic growth until 2021.

 In 2021, First Focus began acquiring other companies.
 The company's acquisition activity increased in 2023, when it completed six acquisitions including Brisbane-based eStorm, enterprise-focused Ordyss, EnactMSP, communications specialist Flexnet, networking company The Specializt, and Melbourne-based Rock IT.

 In 2024, First Focus increased acquisition activity with four major purchases.
 In February, the company acquired Adelaide-based Enee, followed by Lettscom in July.
 In November, First Focus purchased Melbourne-based Section Group to expand into website design and digital marketing services.
 In December, the company acquired Brisbane-based Xari Group, strengthening its security and disaster recovery capabilities.

-Most recently, in February 2025, First Focus acquired South Australia-based Tie Networks, expanding into unified communications solutions.
+In 2025, First Focus made further acquisitions that expanded its geographic reach and service capabilities.
+In February, it acquired South Australia-based Tie Networks, expanding into unified communications solutions.
+In October, it acquired Gold Coast-based Tech Help Direct, adding Apple-focused expertise and establishing its first office on the Gold Coast.
+In November, it acquired Melbourne-based Red IT, strengthening its presence in Melbourne.

+In March 2026, First Focus acquired New Zealand-based CNX, expanding its service delivery capability in New Zealand, particularly in the South Island through CNX's operations in Nelson and Christchurch.